The Best Magnetic Shower Curtains (2026)

 Do magnets actually stop the curtain from blowing in?

 For most setups, yes.
-The weight at the hem counteracts the slight pressure drop that pulls a lightweight curtain inward.
-A heavier curtain helps too, which is why our cotton blend runner-up resists billowing without needing strong magnets.
-The effect is least reliable in a fully enclosed shower stall with very strong airflow, but in a standard tub it makes a noticeable difference.
+The weight at the hem counteracts the pressure drop that pulls a lightweight curtain inward.
+A heavier curtain helps too, which is why our cotton blend runner-up resists billowing without strong magnets.
+The effect is weakest in an enclosed shower stall with strong airflow, but in a standard tub it makes a clear difference.

 What size magnetic shower curtain do I need?